lhy-hoyin/PathFinder/README.md

 > Feel free to create your own account with us.
 We hope that you are able to enjoy our service.

 You can find some our user and developer guides [here](https://lhy-hoyin.github.io/PathFinder/).

+## Branches
+`main` : Main development branch
+`production` : A stable version of the application
+`gh-pages` : Used to hold the GitHub Pages files